Sister Cities

 Anchorage – Chitose (Hokkaido), est. 1969

 Chitose became Anchorage’s first sister city in 1969.
 Located in Japan’s northernmost island of Hokkaido, Chitose is well-known for its outdoor activities, such as baseball, fishing, and skiing.
 In 1983, a boys’ baseball exchange program started, in which Anchorage and Chitose residents visit each other every four years.
+Also that year Chitose began welcoming the recipient of the Miss Anchorage award annually.

 In 1994, Sand Lake Elementary’s Japanese Immersion Program began a student exchange program with Chitose Elementary School.
 The Chitose-Anchorage Friendship Association in Japan has been a strong support of the exchange program.
 Students and chaperones from each school travel to their respective sister city in alternating years.